-Flushed by the tides of Monterey Bay, Elkhorn Slough is the second-largest remaining salt marsh in California.
+The Elkhorn Slough is a magical place full of wildlife and beauty.
+Meandering seven miles inland from the coast in the center of the picturesque Monterey Bay, the Elkhorn Slough harbors the largest tract of tidal salt marsh in California outside of San Francisco Bay.
 Estuaries—areas where fresh water meets salt water—are among the most productive habitats in the biological world, able to support many animal species.
 But they are also among the most endangered.
 In California, nearly 90 percent have been destroyed.
 Elkhorn Slough hosts a tremendous diversity of plant and animal life and has been designated a Globally Important Bird Area by the National Audubon Society and the American Birding Conservancy.

 Monterey Bay, Central California